 Phone Conversation: Nuland-Pyatt Leaked Phone Conversation; February 4, 2014.

-Press Conference: Senator John McCain on Ukraine at the Atlantic Council; C-SPAN; December 19, 2013.
+Press Conference: Senator John McCain on Ukraine at the Atlantic Council; C-Span; December 19, 2013.

-- 00:09:30 McCain: In recent months, President Putin has pulled out all the stops to coerce, intimidate, and threaten Ukraine away from Europe.
+00:09:30 McCain: In recent months, President Putin has pulled out all the stops to coerce, intimidate, and threaten Ukraine away from Europe.
 Russia has blocked large amounts of Ukrainian trade, especially chocolate.
 It has threatened to cut off its gas supplies in the dead of winter, which it has done before.
 And according to Ukrainian officials we met in Kyiv, President Putin threatened President Yanukovich with far worse economic retaliation if he signed the Association Agreement with the EU.

+00:16:45 McCain: If Ukraine’s political crisis persists or deepens, which is a real possibility, we must support creative Ukrainian efforts to resolve it.
+Senator Murphy and I heard a few such ideas last weekend—from holding early elections, as the opposition is now demanding, to the institution of a technocratic government with a mandate to make the difficult reforms required for Ukraine’s long-term economic health and sustainable development.
+Decisions such as these are for Ukrainians to make—no one else—and if they request our assistance, we should provide it where possible.
 Finally, we must encourage the European Union and the IMF to keep their doors open to Ukraine.
 Ultimately, the support of both institutions is indispensable for Ukraine’s future.
 And eventually, a Ukrainian President, either this one or a future one, will be prepared to accept the fundamental choice facing the country, which is this: While there are real short-term costs to the political and economic reforms required for IMF assistance and EU integration, and while President Putin will likely add to these costs by retaliating against Ukraine’s economy, the long-term benefits for Ukraine in taking these tough steps are far greater and almost limitless.
 This decision cannot be borne by one person alone in Ukraine.
 Nor should it be.
 It must be shared—both the risks and the rewards—by all Ukrainians, especially the opposition and business elite.
 It must also be shared by the EU, the IMF and the United States.
 All of us in the West should be prepared to help Ukraine, financially and otherwise, to overcome the short-term pain that reforms will require and Russia may inflict.

 Presidential Address: Use of Force in Syria

 Debate: British House of Commons Debate on Syria

 Discussion: Beyond NAFTA and GATT

-- Arthur Dunkel, Director General of the UN
+Arthur Dunkel, Director General of the UN

-- 26:00:00: Dunkel: If I look back at the last 25 years, what did we have?
+26:00:00 Dunkel: If I look back at the last 25 years, what did we have?
 We had two worlds: The so-called Market Economy world and the sadly planned world; the sadly planned world disappeared.
 One of the main challenges of the Uruguay round has been to create a world wide system.
 I think we have to think of that.
 Secondly, why a world wide system?
 Because, basically, I consider that if governments cooperate in trade policy field, you reduce the risks of tension – political tension and even worse than that.”